 What’s left of Ostia Antica today is not only under-rated but mostly unknown by tourists a stone’s throw away in Rome.
 It took us four visits to Italy for Ostia Antica to even make it on our radar.

 Ostia Antica is laid out along a main street with sprawling complexes on either side.
-Although much of the city is still unexcavated, there’s plenty visible above ground.
+Like other major sites such as Hadrian’s Villa, much of the city is still unexcavated, but there’s plenty visible above ground.
 Not far from the entrance, the grandeur of Ostia’s past starts to reveal itself.
 It’s always amazing to see statues that are thousands of years old still mostly intact.
 Even the ones missing limbs (or heads) can be quite beautiful.

 In its day, Ostia was significant enough to have temples, ornate baths, a sizeable theater, and homes of nobles.
 Somehow, enough of these great structures have survived to still be recognizable today.
 Unlike ruins in many other ancient cities, in Ostia Antica, you can still see original mosaics and walk in the footsteps of the citizens who lived here.
 With just a few exceptions, buildings are open and easily accessible to visitors.
 And you may be mostly alone while you explore.